Comparative Analysis and Framework Evaluating Web Single Sign-On Systems: Classification and Evaluation Framework

 \textbf{B13: \spunlinkable.} SPs are not provided with any user identifiers that are linkable across different SP accounts.
 When evaluating schemes for this benefit, we do not consider other mechanisms that colluding SPs may employ (e.g., browser fingerprinting \cite{eckersley2010unique}, or collecting personally-identifiable information from the user such as their e-mail address) to find links between different SP accounts.

-\textbf{B14: \nodatasharing.} Schemes that authorize SPs to access user information from IdPs do not offer this benefit.
-For example, OAuth 2.0 and OpenID Connect are widely used by major IdPs (namely Google and Facebook) to provide SPs with access to account information (e.g., contact lists and demographic information), and support long-term access tokens that allow SPs to access account information from IdPs even when the user is logged off.
+\textbf{B14: \nodatasharing.} Schemes that authorize SPs to access user data from IdPs do not offer this benefit.
+For example, OAuth 2.0 and OpenID Connect are widely used by major IdPs (e.g., Google and Facebook) to provide SPs with access to account data (e.g., contact lists and demographic information), and provision long-term access tokens that allow SPs to access the data from IdPs even when the user is logged off.

 Figure~\ref{fig:trusttax} illustrates different models by which IdP-SP associations are established.
 Typically, each IdP is associated with its own namespace.
 For example, user \emph{John Smith} from IdP\textsubscript{1} and user \emph{John Smith} from IdP\textsubscript{2} are separate identities.
 Each user-IdP pair is expressed by a unique representation whose format is specified by the SSO protocol, e.g., OpenID 2.0 designates a unique URL for each user under the IdP's domain, and Mozilla Persona uses e-mail addresses under the IdP's domain.
 An IdP-SP association is characterized by an SP allowing users to identify themselves by their ownership or control over an account or resource under the IdP's namespace.
 Such an identification process requires a protocol that enables the user to prove their control over the IdP account.
 We describe six models of IdP-SP association below, and provide a summary in Table~\ref{table:sso_taxonomy}.
-For each model, we also specify whether the user identity namespace is managed by the user's IdP, a federation operator, or whether each SP manages its own user identity namespace (e.g., as is the case with credential manager schemes).
+For each model, we also specify whether the user identity namespace is managed by the user's IdP, a federation operator, or whether each SP manages its own user identity namespace (e.g., as is the case with CM schemes).
+Models A1-A4 cover FIS schemes, and A5-A6 cover CM schemes.

 \textbf{A1: Decentralized association (IdP-managed namespace).} This encompasses ``open'' protocols in which any entity implementing the protocol can become an IdP or an SP.
 For example: \begin{enumerate}[label=(\alph*)] \item Mozilla Persona: The only requirements to become an IdP are to (1) own a domain name; (2) place a text file on the web server (as explained in Section~\ref{sec:ov_persona}) containing metadata such as the URL for the user authentication endpoint; and (3) assign user identifiers formatted as a standard e-mail address \textsf{userid@domain.com} (it is not required for the IdP to actually run an e-mail server).
 Any website can become a Persona SP by implementing the protocol as described in Section~\ref{sec:ov_persona} (no registration with a central authority is required). \item OpenID 2.0: Similar to Persona, becoming an IdP requires only the implementation of the protocol as described in Section~\ref{sec:ov_oid2}.
 No registration with any central authority is required, neither for IdPs nor for SPs.
 In OpenID 2.0, user identities are in the format of a URL (e.g., a profile page) over which the user proves their control by authenticating through the IdP that hosts the URL. \end{enumerate}